 Labtix comes with various tools and installation tools https://platform.labdoo.org/en/content/preinstalled-tools-labtix.

-On the Labtix desktop you will find a Docs folder in which manuals are in PDF format.
+On the Labtix desktop you will find a Docs folder containing manuals in PDF format.
 However, we recommend that you first watch the individual steps and tools as a YouTube video tutorial.

-Sometimes you have to select certain settings in the boot menu because of the hardware, e.g. often failsafe mode in netbooks, etc. Otherwise it can happen that Labtix does not start up, gets stuck at terminal level (the desktop does not appear) or the monitor remains dark.
-Then try the options in Failsafe Mode or Safe Video Mode.
-This is also explained in the YouTube tutorial mentioned above.
+Sometimes you have to select certain settings in the boot menu because of the hardware, e.g. with netbooks or Apple laptops often failsafe mode etc. Otherwise it can happen that Labtix does not boot, hangs at terminal level (the desktop does not appear) or the monitor remains dark.

 Continue reading under this section: